 - Biomedical Research: XRF aids in studying trace elements in biological samples, offering insights into diseases and treatment.

 XRF analysis is a robust technique, combining high precision and accuracy with straightforward, fast sample preparation.
 It can be readily automated for use in high-throughput industrial environments, plus XRF provides both qualitative and quantitative information on a sample.

 Determination of elemental composition

 The technology used for the separation (dispersion), identification and intensity measurement of a sample’s X-ray fluorescence spectrum gives rise to two main types of spectrometer: wavelength dispersive (WDXRF) and energy dispersive (EDXRF) systems.

-We offer a wide range of X-ray Fluorescence solutions for the analysis of elemental composition of a wide range of materials and applications, and comprising both Wavelength and Energy Dispersive solutions.
-Discover our solution portfolio in the table below:
+We offer a wide range of X-ray Fluorescence solutions and XRF analyzers for the analysis of elemental composition of a wide range of materials and applications, and comprising both wavelength and energy-dispersive solutions.

 For more information on XRF analyzer prices, read our how much does an XRF analyzer cost page.
 Or discover our solution portfolio in the table below.

 Our range of XRF software packages can support you to extract the maximum value from your XRF instrumentation.
 Our commitment to excellence means that our software is continuously evolving.
 We invest in research and development to stay at the forefront of XRF analysis technology to ensure that you have access to the latest advancements and features.